Sustainable Packaging In 2021 And Beyond [Examples & Ideas]

 Origin x Performance

-This UK-based brand incorporated sustainability in every aspect of its sportswear business - down to the last thread in their clothing.
+This UK-based brand incorporated sustainability in every aspect of its sportswear business - down to the last thread in its clothing.

-Each garment is shipped in a branded mailing bag.
+Each garment is shipped in a branded mailing bag or custom jiffy bag.
 Unlike most bags used by a vast majority of e-commerce brands, Origin X Performance's packaging is fully sustainable.
 These bags are made from natural, biodegradable ingredients, and are just as durable as recyclable plastics and plastic alternatives.

 Featured product: Bio Poly Mailers